silentdiverchris/Archivist/README.md

 The code is licensed under [The MIT Licence](https://opensource.org/licenses/mit-license.php); which essentially means feel free to do whatever you like with it, but any horrific consequences are not my fault.

 # Installation
 There is no installer package, currently you need to download the code and build it locally.

+I'll generate a proper release/installer soon when it's stabilised a bit.

 It was created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, so you'll definitely need at least the former, and will no doubt get a raft of downgrade issues if you don't use the latter.